GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 What other element/event combinations allow you to prevent the default action?
 I cannot possibly list them all, and sometimes you have to just experiment to see.
 But briefly, here are a few:

-- `<form> element + submit event`: `preventDefault()` for this combination will prevent a form from submitting.
+- `<form>` element + "submit" event: `preventDefault()` for this combination will prevent a form from submitting.
 This is useful if you want to perform validation and should something fail, you can conditionally call preventDefault to stop the form from submitting.

-- `<a> element + click event`: `preventDefault()` for this combination prevents the browser from navigating to the URL specified in the `<a>` element's href attribute.
+- `<a>` element + "click" event: `preventDefault()` for this combination prevents the browser from navigating to the URL specified in the `<a>` element's href attribute.

-- `document + mousewheel event`: `preventDefault()` for this combination prevents page scrolling with the mousewheel (scrolling with keyboard would still work though) (Note: requires calling `addEventListener()` with `{ passive: false }`).
+- `document` + "mousewheel" event: `preventDefault()` for this combination prevents page scrolling with the mousewheel (scrolling with keyboard would still work though). <br>
+  <small>^ Note that this particular combination requires calling `addEventListener()` with `{ passive: false }`</small>.

-- `document + keydown event`: `preventDefault()` for this combination is lethal.
+- `document` + "keydown" event: `preventDefault()` for this combination is lethal.
 It renders the page largely useless, preventing keyboard scrolling, tabbing, and keyboard highlighting.

-- `document + mousedown event`: `preventDefault()` for this combination will prevent text highlighting with the mouse and any other "default" action that one would invoke with a mouse down.
+- `document` + "mousedown" event: `preventDefault()` for this combination will prevent text highlighting with the mouse and any other "default" action that one would invoke with a mouse down.

-- `input element + keypress event`: `preventDefault()` for this combination will prevent characters typed by the user from reaching the input element.
+- `<input>` element + "keypress" event: `preventDefault()` for this combination will prevent characters typed by the user from reaching the input element (but please don't do this; there is rarely, if ever, a valid reason for it).

-- `document + contextmenu event`: `preventDefault()` for this combination prevents the native browser context menu from appearing when a user right-clicks or long-presses (or any other way in which a context menu might appear).
+- `document` + "contextmenu" event: `preventDefault()` for this combination prevents the native browser context menu from appearing when a user right-clicks or long-presses (or any other way in which a context menu might appear).

 This is not an exhaustive list by any means, but hopefully it gives you a good idea of how `preventDefault()` can be used.